codeprimate/personfromvid/README.md

 ## Performance Tips

 1. **Use a GPU**: The single most effective way to speed up processing is to use an NVIDIA GPU with `--device gpu`.
 2. **Adjust Batch Size**: Increase `--batch-size` to improve GPU utilization.
-A size of 8 or 16 is a good starting point.
+Start with 4 or 8, then try 16 if you have sufficient GPU memory.
+Default is 1 for maximum compatibility.
 3. **Limit Frame Extraction**: Use `--max-frames` on very long videos to get results faster.
+4. **Use Structured Output**: The default structured output (`--no-structured-output` to disable) provides better progress tracking and user experience.

 ## Troubleshooting